pgroenbaek/dbtracks-stf-profiles/README.md

 # DBTracks STF Profiles

-This is an attempt to mimic DBTracks as best as possible using the OpenRails STF track profile format.
+This is an attempt to mimic DBTracks as best as possible using the Open Rails STF track profile format.

-These track profiles enable use of the superelevation feature in OpenRails together with Norbert Rieger's DBTracks.
+These track profiles enable use of the superelevation feature in Open Rails together with Norbert Rieger's DBTracks.
-´

 ## Installation